meyywwg/tds_project1/README.md

 # GitHub User and Repository Data Scraper

 This project involves scraping user and repository data from GitHub using the GitHub API.
-The primary goal is to gather data on developers in a specific location (Mumbai) who have a minimum number of followers.
+The primary goal is to gather data on developers in Mumbai who have a minimum of 50 followers.
 The data is stored in two CSV files: `users.csv` and `repositories.csv`.

 ## Overview of the Scraping Process